isabella232/rtos-docs-pr.sv-se/rtos-docs/netx-duo/netx-duo-mdns/chapter4.md

 ## <a name="nx_mdns_service_one_shot_query"></a>nx_mdns_service_one_shot_query

-Starta tjänst identifiering för en bild
+Initiera identifiering av en shot-tjänst

 ### <a name="prototype"></a>Prototyp